 Jigs are used to keep an object in place while it is assembled, glued or tested.
 As a result, they have to closely fit the product they will be used on, so they are custom-made for each production series.
 By 3D printing our own jigs, we reduce costs and manufacturing time significantly.
 We use 3D-printed jigs on all sorts of projects – from alignment jigs to place a logo correctly on a pair of sunglasses, to assembly jigs which we use to glue drone parts together.

 Our machines sometimes require very specific parts that can be difficult to source or may not even exist.
 To make life easier we decided to come up with our own solutions and simply 3D print certain components ourselves.

-Once such example are parts for our Mammoth Stereolithography Machine.
-We developed our very own Mammoth Stereolithography printers for use within Materialise because existing Stereolithography printers on the market weren’t satisfying our needs – we wanted a machine with a larger printing capacity.
+One such example is parts for our Mammoth stereolithography machine.
+We developed our very own Mammoth stereolithography printers for use within Materialise because existing stereolithography printers on the market weren’t satisfying our needs – we wanted a machine with a larger printing capacity.
 Of course, as we created our own solution it follows that a lot of the components of the machines were 3D-printed as they didn’t exist in the market.
 For parts sensitive to dust such as optical scanners and laser power sensors, we printed dust covers to keep them safe and clean.
 Or to keep control parts neatly stowed away, we printed a control box and a mount for the machine’s encoder.

 Sometimes it’s all about bringing things together.
 When it comes to our laser sintering machines, we needed a more efficient way to get the nylon powder from the powder silos into the machines.
 Nylon powder is extremely fine, and if not handled carefully, can easily get everywhere.
 We designed and printed connecting pieces between the silos and the machines, which enabled us to get the powder into the powder box – mess-free.